dbuscombe-usgs/pysesa/docs/README.rst

 The program is detailed in:
 Buscombe, D. "Spatially explicit spectral analysis of point clouds and geospatial data", forthcoming.

-For the source code visit `my project github site <http://dbuscombe-usgs.github.io/pysesa/>`_
+For the source code visit `the project github site <https://github.com/dbuscombe-usgs/pysesa/>`_

 .. _license: